JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

 export default ComponentWithProps;
 ```

+note: Props are somewhat similar to 'attributes' in HTML.
-note: You could also think of props as 'function parameters'
+note: You could also think of props as 'function parameters' which is probably a better comparison.
 note: props are things that get passed into your component, and your component can then make use of them
 note: this example takes a 'name' as a prop, which it then displays in a heading element